Our Cultural Hub

 Website: centerstage.org

 Center Stage soon established itself as a leader in regional theater movement after its founding in 1963 and was designated the State Theater of Maryland in 1978.
 Its Mount Vernon home since 1975 boasts two main stages plus a more intimate performance space.
-Two streaming productions are due this spring, and “The Garden, a play by Charlayne Woodard, is scheduled to be performed in-person June 2-17.
-(There will also be two virtual performances.)

 —